-When you are resting you heart needs energy to pump your lungs to breathe and your brain to think.
+- When you are resting your heart needs the energy to pump your lungs to breathe and your brain to think.
 This is your basal metabolism.

-When you’re eating your digestive system needs energy to break down and store food.
+- When you’re eating your digestive system needs the energy to break down and store food.

 Most of us really don’t think about where fat goes when we lose it.
 In all honesty, we’re just happy that the scale says it’s gone and our clothes fit better.
 But the fat doesn’t magically disappear when your body starts to burn fat.

-Research shows that 84% of fat lost is exhaled as carbon dioxide.
+Research shows that 84% of fat loss is exhaled as carbon dioxide.
 The remaining 16% of fat is excreted as water.
-Durign the conversion of energy, carbon dioxide and water are byproducts of waste.
-They are excreted via urine, perspiration and exhalation.
-Interestingly, research reveals the lungs as the primary organ used to remove from from the body.
+During the conversion of energy, carbon dioxide, and water are byproducts of waste.
+They are excreted via urine, perspiration, and exhalation.
+Interestingly, research reveals the lungs as the primary organ used to remove from the body.

 Key to Losing Fat